whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-02-Honest-Co-Sanitizer-Wipes-Sunscreen-Review.md

 <center><img src='/images/HonestJuly2015Purchase.jpg'></center>

 <p>I wanted to try out their facial wipes (a new item they released last month) and hand sanitizer spray, so I thought I better buy some now before I go on vacation and take it with me to my tropical getaway.
-And sunscreen is always a must, so why not try their sunscreen stick.</p>
+And sunscreen is always a must, so might as well add the sunscreen stick.
+Good thing I didn't have time to browse some more or else I might have convinced myself in adding more must have items, lol.</p>

 <DL>